 I’m ready to leave my disappointment and frustration behind, to forget the crappy days (because boy there were some), and to let go of the anger and resentment and general bitterness I’ve harbored this year.
 I’m ready to breathe in that crisp, cold air tomorrow morning and shift my perspective for the coming year to one of greater gratitude and love.

 Now… what about that drink, right?
-When I sat down to write this post, I thought I’d stick to something short and sweet, but the wine took longer than I thought it would to spice in the crock pot, so here we are.
-Anyway, all emoting aside, I certainly wouldn’t want to send you into the new year without a delicious drink in hand, and since it appears the high will remain in the single digits for the next several days, I figured a hot drink would help warm us all up a bit.
+When I sat down to write this post, I thought I’d stick to something short and sweet, but the spiced wine took longer than I thought it would to finish in the crock pot, so here we are.
+Anyway, all emoting aside, I certainly wouldn’t want to send you into the new year without a delicious drink in hand, and since it appears the high will remain in the single digits for the next several days, I figured a hot spiced wine drink would help warm us all up a bit.

 Since the spices and oranges lend this drink its flavor, I don’t recommend purchasing top dollar wines, as the spices will likely overwhelm the wine’s subtleties.
 In fact, if you’ve got a lower quality bottle of sweet (or sweet-ish) white sitting around, let this recipe give it new life and make it the favorite of the night!
 If you go for a super sweet dessert wine, consider reducing or omitting the Honey.

-The first time I tried this, I actually used whole spices, broken into small chunks, instead of ground; however, even after several hours, I didn’t think the wine had much of the spiced flavor.
+The first time I tried this spiced wine, I actually used whole spices, broken into small chunks, instead of ground; however, even after several hours, I didn’t think the wine had much of the spiced flavor.
 I was far more pleased with the level of spice I got from using ground spices.
 Remember, using fresh spices makes a significant difference in flavor and intensity, so be sure yours haven’t been sitting around in the pantry since last winter!
 You can also take whole spices and grind them yourself in a Coffee & Spice Grinder, which is what I did.

 Now, feel free to simply forgo the added liquor and drink the spiced wine as is; it’s warm and wonderful all on it’s own, but if you’d like to add a dash of extra potency to your drink, join me in kicking it up a notch.
 Whatever your plans for this evening, be safe and prudent, and remember, let’s look back on the good times and be grateful before we start looking ahead again.
 Cheers, friends.